-For the year ended June 30, 2017, the District did not recognize an OPEB expense in the current year as the roll-forward was determined to be insignificant.
+For the year ended June 30, 2018, the District recognized an OPEB expense of \$2,053.
 The District does not report any deferred outflows of resources and deferred inflows of resources related to OPEB as there were no differences between expected and actual experience or changes in assumptions performed in the alternative measurement method.
 In addition, since District records costs as they come due there are no deferred outflows of resources for contributions to the OPEB plan trust.